voytekresearch/bang_lab_drug_screen/README.md

 Analysis pipeline for processing and analyzing neural activity from Multi-Electrode Array recordings, with a focus on spike train analysis, oscillatory burst detection, and spectral parameterization.

+## Disclaimer: Code was AI assisted for readability and commentating prior to uploading

 ## Pipeline Workflow

 ```